Kwasi-Dankwa/sports_retail_rev_repo/README.md

 * Additionally, Nike products have no discounts attached to them.

 ### Product and Revenue Insights
+This query was used to categorize products into price tiers and provides a breakdown of how each brand performs in those tiers in terms of product count and total revenue.
+It's useful for price segmentation analysis and understanding how revenue is distributed across pricing strategies.
+<pre><code>-
+-- Assessing Price Ranges --
+SELECT b.brand, count(*) as num_of_products, sum(f.revenue) as total_revenue,
+CASE WHEN listing_price < 32 THEN 'Budget'
+     WHEN listing_price >= 32 AND listing_price < 74 THEN 'Average'
+     WHEN listing_price >= 74 AND listing_price < 129 THEN 'Expensive'
+     ELSE 'Luxury' END AS price_category
+FROM finance f
+INNER JOIN brands_v2 b
+ON f.product_id = b.product_id
+WHERE b.brand IS NOT NULL
+GROUP BY brand, price_category
+ORDER BY total_revenue DESC
+</code></pre>

 * Adidas Dominates Revenue
 * Adidas has higher revenue across all price tiers (Average, Expensive, Luxury).
 * Most revenue is concentrated in the Average tier ($3.86M from 1,214 items).